Heal America Communities

 Tour

-The Heal America Tour is a series of tough conversations between people from different backgrounds who share a common goal: to be relentless in their pursuit of solutions to racial injustice.
+Founded in 2018 by Urban Specialists, the Heal America Tour launched as a series of tough conversations between people from different backgrounds who share a common goal: to be relentless in their pursuit of solutions to racial injustice.

-Founded in 2018 by Urban Specialists, Stand Together Foundation has helped the tour grow from a series of local conversations into headline-driving events featuring NFL stars like Deion Sanders, titans of industry like Mark Cuban, artistic luminaries like Mack Maine, and the families of innocent people killed by police officers and the families of innocent police officers killed in senseless retaliation.
+In partnership with the Stand Together Foundation the tour grew from a series of local conversations into headline-driven events featuring NFL stars like Deion Sanders, titans of industry like Mark Cuban, artistic luminaries like Mack Maine, and families of innocent people killed by police officers and families of innocent police officers killed in senseless retaliation.